 Conditional on renegotiation, the smallest discount satisfying equation (3.1) is where, to coincide with the data, we have now expressed b as a sharing rate, rather than in Euros.
 As discussed in Section 3.2, our model predicts renegotiation for only one value of x-namely, x = M, as shown in the M/v term of equation (4.2)-but a richer model could have renegotiation for multiple values of x, resulting in multiple values of b.
-Table 7 reports results from ordinary least-square regressions where the dependent variable is the renegotiated discount (i.e., the difference between the exhibitor's final share of the box-office revenues and the contracted share) and the independent variables are measures of x/v (where we predict a positive sign) and the exhibitor's contracted share, $\beta$ (where we expect a negative sign).
-Analogous to Table 6, in Table 7 the independent variable x/v in column (1) is the revenues of the best-dropped reel in week t-1 divided by the revenues of the focal movie in week t, while the independent variable x/v in column (2) is the revenues of the best-shared reel in week t divided by the box-office revenues of the focal movie in week t, and both measures of x/v are regressors in column (3).
-We again cluster standard errors at the theaterweek level, for the same reasons mentioned above.
+Table 7 reports results from ordinary least-square regressions where the dependent variable is the renegotiated discount (i.e., the difference between the exhibitor's final share of the box-office revenues and the contracted share) and the independent variables are measures of x/v (where we predict a positive sign) and the exhibitor's contracted share, β (where we expect a negative sign).
+Analogous to Table 6, in Table 7 the independent variable x/v in column (1) is the revenues of the best-dropped reel in week t-1 divided by the revenues of the best-shared reel in week t divided by the box-office revenues of the focal movie in week t, and both measures of x/v are regressors in column (3).
+We again cluster standard errors at the theater-week level, for the same reasons mentioned above.